 Information About What Owners Do: Co-op owners speak with their actions as much as or more than with their words.
 Tracking ownership trends like increasing equity, new-owner sign-ups, member loan participation, and sales trends or buying patterns can tell a board a lot about how connected the owners are to the co-op.
 What’s the percentage of sales to owners at your co-op?
-It’s important to look at multiple indicators, not a single one in isolation or trends over time, and then use your judgment as to the significance.
+How is it changing?
+Why?
+It’s important to look at multiple indicators, not a single one in isolation and look at trends over time, Then use your judgment as to the significance and next steps.

 Existing Communication Tools: Take a good look at the communication channels you’re already using: newsletter articles, websites, blogs, annual reports, and the letters that go with patronage dividends.
 Are they telling a compelling and relevant story?
 Whenever the board puts out a communication, it needs to be strategic.
 Reiterate the co-op’s common values, describe the benefits the co-op provides, connect it to the past and the future, and then ask “Are you with us?”
-And always put out the invitation to respond.
+And always include an invitation and methods for responding.
 Linking means listening as well as talking.

 Interactive Events: Keep in mind that many owners may not want to engage at this level and that’s ok.
-Don’t create events just to drum up participation.
+Don’t create events just to drum up participation – have a purpose and goal.
 Use events that solicit owner input when the board actually needs to figure something out, that is, when it really is looking for owner input that can affect the outcome of a situation or develop a topic the board is learning about.
 Special meetings to learn about specific dynamics or trends that might affect current or future co-op owners can be a great engagement link.
 Don’t forget co-op social events to simply share community!
-These can be put on with the help of management and staff and might encourage owners who are engaged socially to participate more and might even intrigue those who aren’t to know that there’s a lot more at the co-op.
+The board can participate in events planned by management and staff to invite owners who are engaged socially to participate more and intrigue people to learn that there’s a lot more at the co-op.

 Paying attention to the systems already in place will take our leaders further into the space of board-owner linkage, and they can also let them know if the owners are still with them.
 By bringing consciousness to a board’s actions as it utilizes these systems, they can enhance them.
-And by enhancing them, they can continue to change the world.
+And by enhancing owner engagement, co-ops can continue to change the world.

 Three Strategic Concepts, Strategic Concepts for the Guidance of Cooperatives, Brett Fairbairn https://www.coopfoodstore.com/sites/default/files/3_strategic_concepts.pdf